 While it’s true that some Canadian employers offer some form of disability coverage, it may not provide the level of protection necessary to replace a sufficient amount of your income.
 Additionally, it’s important that you don’t confuse critical illness insurance with disability insurance; while some employers offer coverage for one or the other, far fewer provide both options.

-You can learn more about disability insurance, including how it compares to critical illness insurance, by talking with a financial security advisor Opens in a new website with Freedom 55 Financial.
+You can learn more about disability insurance, including how it compares to critical illness insurance, by talking with a financial security advisor Opens a new website in a new window with Freedom 55 Financial.

-2 On Canadians’ love of their vehicles and driving: Maham Abedi, "More than half of Canadians plan to keep driving past age 80: survey,” Opens in a new website Globalnews.ca, Aug.
-2, 2017; on the average price of a Canadian home: "National Price Map,” Opens in a new website The Canadian Real Estate Association, Nov.
+2 On Canadians’ love of their vehicles and driving: Maham Abedi, "More than half of Canadians plan to keep driving past age 80: survey,” Opens a new website in a new window Globalnews.ca, Aug.
+2, 2017; on the average price of a Canadian home: "National Price Map,” Opens a new website in a new window The Canadian Real Estate Association, Nov.
 24, 2017.

 3 "So, how much are we earning?
-The average Canadian salaries by industry and region,” Opens in a new website Workopolis.com, Nov.
+The average Canadian salaries by industry and region,” Opens a new website in a new window Workopolis.com, Nov.
 30, 2016.

 4 Canadian Institute of Actuaries (CIA) 86-92 & 2012 Society of Actuaries – Individual Disability Experience Committee Table.

 6 These examples are for illustrative purposes only.
 Situations will vary according to specific circumstances.
 Actual amounts are subject to your age and occupation.
 Some limitations apply.